devsim/devsim_documentation/sphinx/source/introduction.rst

 The primary goal of |devsim| is to give the user as much flexibility and control as possible.
 In this regard, few models are coded into the program binary.
 They are implemented in human-readable scripts that can be modified if necessary.

-|devsim| is embedded within a scripting language interface (:ref:`ch__scripting`).
+|devsim| has a scripting language interface (:ref:`ch__scripting`).
 This provides control structures and language syntax in a consistent and intuitive manner.
-Taking a hierarchical approach, the user is provided an environment where they can implement new models on their own.
+The user is provided an environment where they can implement new models on their own.
 This is without requiring extensive vendor support or use of compiled programming languages.

 |symdiff| (:ref:`ch__symdiff`) is the symbolic expression parser used to allow the formulation of device equations in terms of models and parameters.
 Using symbolic differentiation, the required partial derivatives can be generated, or provided by the user.  |devsim| then assembles these equations over the mesh.